-Jazz up your boring side dishes with these outstanding baked bacon green beans.
-Ultra easy from frozen beans.
-Topped with bacon and cooked with butter and brown sugar, this will be a family staple.
+Step up your boring side dishes with these outstanding roasted green beans with bacon with an exceptional sauce.
+Ultra easy from fresh or frozen beans, this will be a family staple.

 I'm always looking for great veggie side dishes.
 Readers of this blog know I have veggies issues.
 We are more of a meatassorous household.
 So a recipe topped with bacon has obvious appeal.

 My wife came up with this inspiration piece, Smothered Green Beans at Plain Chicken.
 Now, I'm sure Stephanie at Plain Chicken would not even recognize it as coming from her inspiration.

 I did keep the bacon.
 I went with frozen, but fresh will work, not canned beans.
 I changed ratios, more butter, less soy.
 And I greatly changed the size.
 But the flavor idea is the same.

 My wife (the queen of all meatassorouses) gave it a 5 with the frozen beans.
 Her cousin had three servings.
 I think it is a high 4 to low five.